tarsjoris/x-air/README.md

 The X-Touch should now connect to this proxy-tool.
 This will be indicated by a green message *Connected*.

+## Addon

-To enable extra functions, add the line `addon.enable=true` to the file `~/xtouch/xr18.properties`.
+To enable extra functions, add the line `addon.enabled=true` to the file `~/xtouch/xr18.properties`.

+Add these lines to enable the features
+* `addon.mute-buttons=true`
-The buttons next to *Global view* function as mute buttons for the main outputs.
+    * The buttons next to *Global view* will function as mute buttons for the output channels.
+* `addon.channel-name=true`
+    * The channel names will be displayed when an output bus is selected.